rogomichael/onehealth_data/README.md

 Heidelberg University, Im Neuenheimer Feld 205, 69120 Heidelberg, Germany

 <br></br>
-The corresponding data has also been provided unde each model folder named eighty_twenty
+The corresponding data has also been provided under each model folder named eighty_twenty